Caye Caulker Guide: Best Hotels, Restaurants and Things to Do

 Is Caye Caulker safe?

 Generally yes.
-I felt safe throughout my stay on the island.
+I felt safe throughout my stay.
 As with any destination, common sense applies: avoid isolated areas after dark and keep an eye on your belongings.
-The one exception I would flag is The Little Kitchen restaurant, which is quite remote and not easy to find at night.
+The one exception is The Little Kitchen restaurant quite remote and not easy to find at night.

 Can you rent a car on Caye Caulker?